A major kernel vulnerability is going to slow down all Intel processors

 A significant vulnerability has been discovered in all Intel processor chips and it’s going to have a huge impact going forward.
 The Register first noticed this major design flaw in Linux kernel patch notes.
 All operating systems will have to be updated (Linux distributions, Windows, macOS…).

-And the worst part is that this patch is going to affect your computer performances.
+And the worst part is that this patch is going to affect your computer performance.
 Based on a few benchmarks, The Register thinks computers running Intel chips are going to be slower by 5 to 30 percent.

 So what happened exactly?
 This vulnerability is quite nasty because it’s a widespread hardware bug.
 Updating your computer can’t make the problem disappear altogether.
 That’s why operating system vendors are currently redesigning some of the core functionalities of your computer as a workaround.